 - Dash around and playing with a little of everything

 - Cannot sit still but constantly in motion

 - Often interrupts conversations

 - Very impatient and has difficulty waiting for things

 - Blurts out inappropriate comments

 ADHD is often times hard to diagnose, so it is important to advise with a family pediatrician, coupled with a specialist, in order to most accurately diagnose the disorder.
-Because their are certain events and short term situations that can affect a child’s behavior to imitate ADHD, it is important for a specialist to perform a thorough evaluation that covers a broad spectrum of the child’s environment and behavior over a more lengthy period of time.
+Because there are certain events and short-term situations that can affect a child’s behavior to imitate ADHD, it is important for a specialist to perform a thorough evaluation that covers a broad spectrum of the child’s environment and behavior over a more lengthy period of time.